-The Easter egg hunt take place between 11am and 12pm followed by the crafts which continue until 4.30pm on Easter Sunday 21 April, 2019.
+The Easter egg hunt take place between 11am and 12pm followed by the crafts which continue until 4.30pm on 12 April, 2020.
 Normal admission charges apply.
 Find out more on the Visit Swansea Bay website.

 Take a look at what else we got up to during a weekend in Swansea Bay with kids.

-If you’re looking for Easter egg hunts in Yorkshire then we know Yorkshire Tots have a comprehensive listing of what’s happening in and around West Yorkshire over Easter.
+If you’re looking for more Easter fun in Yorkshire then we know Yorkshire Tots have a comprehensive listing of what’s happening in and around West Yorkshire over Easter.
 Check it out.

 We can also recommend lots of things to do around Hebden Bridge and Halifax in West Yorkshire.